modalitysystems/modalitysoftware-docs/ModalityTeamsGovernanceAndSecurity.md

 ### Visual Filtering

 You can also click on visuals to set filters.
-Try click the *Teams and Owners* ring to only show *Teams with One Owner*.
+Try clicking the *Teams and Owners* ring to only show *Teams with One Owner*.
 The list of Teams will now only show those Teams which need remediation (based on best practice to have more than 1 Team owner).

 ### Drillthrough
 Some pages support Drillthrough, enabling you to move between different reports to gain more detail.
 Start with the *Interactions* page.
 Choose a country from the top-left visual, for instance *Australia*.
 Let's say you are interesed in knowing more about the message usage for Australia.
 Right-click on the *Australia* slice and choose *Drillthrough > Month on Month Graph*.
 This shows more detail about usage in Australia.